tangentsoft/pidp8i/README-throttle.md

 You might wish to adjust that default host/simulator CPU usage split.
 The `--throttle` option accepts percentages:

-     ./configure --throttle='75%'
+     ./configure --throttle=75%

-Note the single-quoted value: you must do that to avoid problems with the shell, since the percent character is special to it.

-Incidentally, you cannot use this throttling feature to leave enough CPU power on a single-core Pi to run the [incandescent lamp simulator][ils].
-We've tried, and you have to clock the simulator down to less than the speed of a PDP-8/S!
-We're working on ways to improve the speed of that lamp simulator to let it run on single-core raspberry Pis, but we may not succeed.
+This throttling feature does not allow a single-core Pi to run the [incandescent lamp simulator][ils].
+We've tried, and you have to clock the simulator down to less than the speed of a PDP-8/S to leave enough CPU power for the ILS to run properly!
+(DEC says the "S" refers to the serial bit handling path in this cost-reduced version of the original PDP-8, but everyone else knows the "S" stands for *SSSLLLOOOOWWW*.)
+We have ideas for ways to improve the speed of the ILS which may allow the PDP-8 simulator to run at a reasonable rate alongside the ILS, but these plans may never make their way off the wish list, or they may not succeed if they are implemented.
 For this reason, the build system disables the incandescent lamp simulator feature on a single-core Pi.

 You can force the build system to select this throttle value even on a multi-core Pi with `--throttle=single-core`.